remarkjs/remark-lint/doc/create-a-custom-rule.md

 ![a lovely dog](lovely-dog.png)
 ```

-We would expect an _error_ or _warning_ pointing to `funny-cat.gif`, because the file extension `.gif` violates our rule.
+We would expect an *error* or *warning* pointing to `funny-cat.gif`, because the file extension `.gif` violates our rule.

-### 4. Create the custom rule
+### Create the custom rule

 Let's create a new folder `rules` under the root directory, where we will place all of our custom rules, and create a new file in it named `no-gif-allowed.js`.

-_Remember_: the name of the folder and files, and where to place them within your project, is entirely up to you.
+*Remember*: the name of the folder and files, and where to place them within your project, is entirely up to you.

 In `./rules/no-gif-allowed.js`, let's import the `unified-lint-rule`.
-We then export the result of calling `rule` by providing the _namespace and rule name_ (`remark-lint:no-gif-allowed`) as the first argument, and our implementation of the rule (`noGifAllowed`) as the second argument.
+We then export the result of calling `rule` by providing the *namespace and rule name* (`remark-lint:no-gif-allowed`) as the first argument, and our implementation of the rule (`noGifAllowed`) as the second argument.

 ```js
 // rules/no-gif-allowed.js